DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 #### collectSessionStorage

-Spacifies if Logify Alert client will correct session storage data.
-Default value is **true**.
+Specifies if Logify Alert client will correct session storage data.
+The default value is **true**.

 ```javascript
 client.collectSessionStorage = false;